age-bijkaart/js-from-scratch/03-not-mongodb-but-postgresql/README.md

 (4 rows)
 </pre>

 And we can login as user 'js', provided we connect to her database.
+This type of authentication, where Postgres thrust the operating system to have authenticated the user (with the same name for the os as for Postgresql) is called, somewhat mysteriously,
+[Peer
+authentication](https://www.postgresql.org/docs/9.1/static/auth-methods.html), Section 19.3.7.
+Note that for this authentication method, Postgresql does not need a user password.
+There are lots of other possible authentication methods, but this one will do for a simple server that is only accessed locally through unix sockets.
+See [the next chapter](../05-pg-promise/README.md) for more information on how to connect from javascript or other programs.

 ```
 me@server$ sudo -u js psql --dbname=js